danny087/Back-end-nc-news/README.md

-Northcoders News Backend
+#Northcoders News Backend

 Welcome to the Northcoders News API!
-This is an api i made for my NC-news front end.
+This is an api I made for my NC-news front end.
 The api has endpoint fetching data of articles,commets,topics and users. if a incorrect input is passed you will recive an error meassge telling you how to fix this issue.

 This applaction was made for me to get to grips with everything I learnt when on the back-end side of the course at northcoders.